FH96/RidgeFBA/README.md

 ```

  #### Input:
-  **metabolic model**: metabolic models conatin sotoichiometric matrix above all and also other information such as flux boundaries and Gene-Protein-Reaction rules.
+  **metabolic model**: Metabolic models conatin sotoichiometric matrix above all and also other information such as flux boundaries and Gene-Protein-Reaction rules.
 They can be found in different formats including .xml.
 Metabolic models can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.

-  **c** : a vector with the same length as the metabolic model reactions,determining the objective function
+  **c** : A vector with the same length as the metabolic model reactions, determining the objective function
-  For example,if biomass is meant to be the objective function, the corresponding element in in c vector is set to 1 and the others are zero
+  For example, if biomass is meant to be the objective function, the corresponding element in c vector is set to 1 and the others are zero

-  **lambda** : regularization coefficient for the L2 norm term in the objective function of the optimization problem.
+  **lambda** : Regularization coefficient for the L2 norm term in the objective function of the optimization problem.
 The larger lambda is, the smaller the flux vector will be.

  #### Output:
   **flux_vector**: It is the calculated flux distribution, which is of type Vector{Float64} (a vector whose elements are Float94), So this can be indexed and used like any other vector.